 Pushing through your marketing campaigns without a goal is like sailing without a map.
 Hence, it is imperative to have a marketing goal that coincides with your business goal.

-For example, your business goal is to boost sales for your home security alarm for doors and windows.
+For example, your business goal is to boost sales for your home security.
 Your marketing goal could be increasing your lead generation to 50%.